Conflux-Chain/CIPs/CIPs/CIP-draft_title_abbrev.md

 ## Abstract
 In each block, the base network fee per gas (base fee) is a fixed number and is burned instead of received by miners.

-Between blocks, the base fee is determined solely based on the gas used in the parent block and gas target of the parent block.
+Between blocks, the base fee is adjusted solely based on the gas used in the parent block and gas target of the parent block.
 The algorithm should behave in a way that increases the fee when blocks surge above the gas target and decrease when blocks drop below the gas target.

 Transactions should specify the maximum fee per gas (fee cap), and the maximum fee per gas for incentivizing miners (miner gratuity).